 Matta-Clark is considered one of the most influential postwar artists.
 His radical methods of subverting architecture and the urban landscape began with a series of "cuts" he produced in the Bronx borough in New York in the early 1970s.
 Some of his best-known projects involved laboriously cutting holes in the floors or walls of abandoned or soon-to-be-demolished buildings or, as with Splitting (1974), slicing a house in two.
 As Martin Filler writes in The New York Review of Books Daily, "Matta-Clark’s audacious hybridization and redefinition of three mediums—architecture, sculpture, and painting—opened new modes of contemporary expression."

-On view at David Zwirner in London through December 20, 2018, Gordon Matta-Clark: Works 1970–1978 includes key examples from the artist’s short but prolific career, including films, photographs, sculptures, and works on paper that illustrate his complex engagement with architecture and the many ways in which he reconfigured the spaces and materials of everyday life.
+On view at David Zwirner in London through December 20, 2018, Gordon Matta-Clark: Works 1970–1978 included key examples from the artist’s short but prolific career, including films, photographs, sculptures, and works on paper that illustrate his complex engagement with architecture and the many ways in which he reconfigured the spaces and materials of everyday life.

 Image: Gordon Matta-Clark, Day’s End, 1975. © The Estate of Gordon Matta-Clark.
 Courtesy The Estate of Gordon Matta-Clark.